 Short facts about the airport

-Stockholm Skavsta obtained its first international scheduled route in 1997 when Ryanair established traffic Stockholm Skavsta – London Stansted.
+- Stockholm Skavsta Airport obtained its first international scheduled route in 1997 when Ryanair established traffic Stockholm Skavsta – London Stansted.

-Since 2004, the development of the Wizz Air operation has increased substantially and the airline now operates more than 10 destinations from Stockholm Skavsta, for example to Poland, Hungaria, Serbia, Macedonia and Austria.
+- Since 2004, the development of the Wizz Air operation has increased substantially and the airline now operates more than 10 destinations from Stockholm Skavsta Airport, for example to Poland, Hungaria, Serbia, Macedonia and Austria.